How EMDR Therapy for Trauma Helps You Process Grief and Loss

 The goal isn’t to forget.
 It’s to hold grief more gently—without drowning in it.

-One of the most healing aspects of grief work is integration: weaving the story of your loss into your life in a way that brings meaning, not just pain.
+One of the most healing aspects of grief work is integration.
+This means weaving the story of your loss into your life in a way that brings meaning, not just pain.

 This integration might look like: